BedrockStreaming/GithubTeamReviewer/README.md

   * *apiUrl* : url of your Github API (optional, default is `https://api.github.com`),
   * *token* : authorization token for API calls (optional, it can increase API rate limit).
   * *descendingOrder* : allow to change ordering of pull requests (optional, default is `true`).
+* **fetchAndDisplayTags** : fetch tags associated to pull requests for the wall display (makes more requests to the API)

 ## Run the server